Transferring Visual Explainability of Self-Explaining Models to Prediction-Only Models without Additional Training: Experiments

-\paragraph{Accuracy and Explanation Error Trade-off.} The first result, illustrated in Figure~\ref{fig:experiment:pair_analogy}, shows the normalized accuracies and the normalized E-RMSEs for all the dataset pairs.
-Here, the normalized scores are obtained by dividing the corresponding scores of $\btheta^{\rm T}_{\rm ft}$, which are finetuned on the target dataset without explanation supervision.
+The first result, illustrated in Figure~\ref{fig:experiment:pair_analogy}, shows the normalized accuracies and the normalized E-RMSEs for all the dataset pairs.
+Here, the normalized scores are obtained by dividing the corresponding scores of $\btheta^{\rm T}_{\rm ft}$.
 The red dotted line indicates the performances of $\btheta^{\rm T}_{\rm ft}$ (both the accuracy and E-RMSE are one), while the gray dashed line indicates those of the zero-shot classifier parameterized by $\btheta_{\rm base}$.
 In successful cases, the E-RMSE values are decreased from one while keeping the accuracy close to one.
-From the figure, we found the decreases of the E-RMSEs for many of the dataset pairs while keeping 90\% of the accuracy.
-In particular, we observed that transferring between datasets within the same domain, such as the pair of MNIST and SVHN or the pair of RESISC45 and EuroSAT, successfully maintains explainability while preserving classification accuracy.
-On the other hand, when transferring from MNIST to Cars, the accuracy dropped significantly.
-Similarly, when transferring from natural image domains (e.g., DTD and RESISC45) to text recognition image domains (e.g., MNIST and SVHN), the E-RMSEs deteriorated.
+From the figure, we found that most of the dataset pairs achieved lower E-RMSEs while maintaining at least 90\% of the accuracy.
+In particular, the effectiveness when using SUN397 as the source dataset was notable.
+This is likely because SUN397 is a large-scale dataset containing diverse scene images, allowing the model to learn generalizable explanatory capabilities for various datasets.
+As an exception, transfer from handwritten digit recognition (MNIST) to vehicle type recognition (Cars) resulted in a significant decrease in accuracy.
+When transferring between two digit recognition tasks (MNIST and SVHN), accuracy was maintained or improved while E-RMSE improved substantially, suggesting that cases with significantly different domains can have adverse effects on accuracy.